pupilfirst/wd201-scripts/testing/README.md

 ### Integration test

 Integration tests ensure that different modules or units in the system work together in harmony and produce the desired output.
-All modules or a few other modules are combinedly tested.
-Integration test is black-box testing, where the tests don't care for internal design.
+All modules or a few other modules are combined and tested.
+An integration test is black-box testing, where the tests don't care for internal design.

 An example for an integration test will be to check if the todo `title` text field has been cleared on adding a new entry.
 Another example will be to verify if the user gets redirected to the homepage after authentication etc.